reverentOne/SwitchHack/README.md

 <h2 id="accessing"> :heavy_check_mark: Accessing your Installed apps</h2>
 <p>

+1. Follow <a href="#enter_rcm">step 2<a/> completely to open Hetake.
+Now there are 4 options under **Launch**

+	- **CFW(sysMMC)**: boots custom firmware on your sysNAND

+	- **CFW(emuMMC)**: boots custom firmware on your emuNAND

+	- **Stock**: boots stock firmware, unmodified

+	- **Fusee**: prefered way to boot into custom firmware to access all features, set automatically to your emuNAND

+	Most of the time you want to Launch **Fusee** to access all Atmosphere custom features in a safe way that prevents you from getting banned.
+Connecting to Nintendo services such as the estore and online games is not possible.

+	- To play online games you own Launch **CFW(sysMMC)**.
+You will have acceess to Atmosphere custom features as well as Nintendo Services.
+Some features such as custom themes are probably safe, but it is recommended you reserve this for only playing online games.
+To prevent getting banned **Don't**:

+	  - Modify online games including: cheating, moding, or editing save files

+	  - Mess with online account stuff: Custom profile pic, clearing system logs, etc

+	  - Install **nsp**/**nsz**/**xci**/**xcz** files, forwarders, backups, or nro apps that modify your SysNAND

-1. Follow <a href="#enter_rcm">step 2<a/> completely.
-Now click **launch**, then **Fusee**.
-This should start your Homebrew Switch. ***Each time you Turn off your switch or take out the SD card you will have to repeat this process.*** If you keep your switch powered on (which is quite easy to do) then this process won’t have to be followed.
+	***Each time you Turn off your switch or take out the SD card you will have to repeat this process.*** If you keep your switch powered on (which is quite easy to do) then this process won’t have to be followed.
+2. **Homebrew Menu**

-2. Accessing the homebrew menu: There are 2 ways to open the homebrew menu.
+	There are 2 ways to open the homebrew menu.
    	1. First, you can launch it through the Album (Hold R when selecting if you actually want to access the Album not the hbmenu)
    	2. Second, you can launch it by selecting any game while holding R
       	- Some hb apps don’t work if you access the menu through the Album, but until you have a game you need to use the Album
+3. **Tesla Menu**

+	Tesla is a frontend for sysmodules, which are used to keep things running in the background of your Nintendo switch in the spare RAM

+	Access it at any time by hold down **L** and **DPad Down** and push on the **right joy stick**

-3. Opening Tesla Menu
+	Tesla Menu:

+	1. EdiZon: Allows you to turn on/off cheats in game.
+See ""

+	2. Sysmodules: Allows you to Toggle on/off various sysmodules

+	3. Status-Monitor: Mini/Full overlay with system status.
+Turn off by holding down both Left and Right joysticks

+	4. sys-clk: Allows you to disable/enable as well as edit your running app profile.
+See ""

+	5. Fizeau: Allows you to activate Fizeau and make simple changes.
+See ""

+	6. TriPlayer: Allows you to play/pause, skip to next song, or shutdown player.
+See ""

-4. Mission Control
+4. **Mission Control**
-   - with MissionControl, you can use other consoles’ controllers on your Switch through Bluetooth.
-This is a background process
+   - With MissionControl, you can use other consoles’ controllers on your Switch through Bluetooth.
+This is a background process and can be toggles On/Off in Tesla Sysmodules
    - For a list of compatible controllers look <a href="https://github.com/ndeadly/MissionControl">here</a>.
 I use the DualShock 4 PlayStation controller
    - To pair a controller, go to the Switch Home screen, then Controllers, then Change Grip/Order.
 While on this screen, place your controller in pairing mode and wait for it to connect to the switch.
 That is all!